PostHog/posthog.com/contents/blog/guardrail-metrics.md

 An [A/B test](/blog/ab-testing-guide-for-engineers) uses a single, goal metric to compare two variants and pick a winner that improves your product.
 The problem with focusing on a single metric is that it hides the impacts on other metrics.
 A change improving one part of the product can negatively affect another part, or worse, hurt the entire product.

-To help prevent this, teams rely on guardrail metrics when running A/B tests.
+To prevent this, teams rely on guardrail metrics when running A/B tests.
 These are secondary metrics that help protect other parts of the product and the overall experience.
-They are metrics you don’t want your changes to hurt because they represent key areas of the product.
+They are metrics you don’t want your test to hurt because they represent key areas of the product.

 Guardrail metrics act as an early warning system for A/B tests.
 When they hit a negative threshold, teams do more analysis to decide what is causing the negative impact and if they should pause the experiment (using [session replays](/tutorials/explore-insights-session-recordings) is a great way to do this).